stuartellis/stuartellis-site-hugo/content/articles/python-toolbox.md

 ## Developing Command-line Applications

-Use the [Click](http://click.pocoo.org) framework to build command-line tools with Python.
+Consider using [Typer](https://typer.tiangolo.com/) to build new command-line tools with Python.
+This builds on [Click](https://click.palletsprojects.com), which is the established framework for Python command-line tools.

 [Python Fire](https://github.com/google/python-fire) enables you to add a command-line interface to existing code.

 ## Building Web Applications

-For simple Websites and services, use the [Flask](http://flask.pocoo.org/) framework.
-Flask itself provides the basic package of features that you need for a Web application, and the framework has [a wide range of extensions](http://flask.pocoo.org/extensions/) to add more capabilities.
+For simple Websites and services, use the [Flask](https://flask.palletsprojects.com) framework.
+Flask itself provides the basic package of features that you need for a Web application, and the framework has a wide range of extensions to add more capabilities.

 Use either [Django](http://www.djangoproject.com/) or [Pyramid](https://trypyramid.com/) for larger projects.
 Django provides a set of custom tools and libraries that closely integrate together.
 The main Django framework has features for content Websites, whilst [Django REST Framework](https://www.django-rest-framework.org/) is specifically for building APIs.
 Pyramid offers a modular framework for integrating third-party Python libraries together into custom Web applications.